smuuf/celery-for-php/README.md

 // Send the task into Celery.
 $asyncResult = $celery->sendTask($task);

-// Wait for the result and retrieve it.
+// Wait for the result (up to 10 seconds by default) and return it.
+// Alternatively a \Smuuf\CeleryForPhp\Exc\CeleryTimeoutException exception will
+// be thrown if the task won't finish in time.
 $result = $asyncResult->get();
 // $result === 9
 ```